Those who are not humble often help us to become humble

 Our muscles grow not by lifting the weights that we can easily lift, but by lifting weights that are a struggle to lift.
 Similarly, our humility grows not by dealing with people who respect us, but by dealing with people who don’t respect us.
 Of course, if we lift weights that are too heavy too often, we damage ourselves physically.
-Similarly, if we deal too often with people who are too dismissive and derisive toward us, we damage ourselves psychologically – we become filled with negative emotions such as resentment, self-doubt and tension.
+Similarly, if we deal too often with people who are too dismissive and derisive toward us, we damage ourselves psychologically; we become filled with negative emotions such as resentment, self-doubt and self-pity.
 We can keep a distance from malicious people, but not from difficult people.

 How do we know when to draw the line?
-By focusing on the purpose of social interactions: service to Krishna.
+By focusing on the ultimate purpose of social interactions: service to Krishna.

-We are souls on a multi-life journey of spiritual evolution toward our source, Krishna.
+Gita wisdom explains that we are souls on a multi-life journey of spiritual evolution toward our source, Krishna.
 We evolve spiritually by infusing all our activities, including our social interactions, with an attitude of service toward Krishna.
 We can endure some barbs from some people if that’s required for our service.
 Gradually, by our spirituality and humility, some humility may rub off on them too, thereby making interactions with them easier.
 And even if they don’t become humble, still Krishna will see our persistent service attitude and bless us profusely.

 Think it over:

 - How do non-humble people help us become humble?

 - While dealing with others, when do we need to draw a line?